 Spring weather is also rather pleasant.
 From late March till the end of May rainfall reduces, the heat rises back into the 20s, and the sun comes out for longer and longer.
 While May can be quite windy, it is probably the nicest time to visit Algiers due to the bright, sunny weather and moderate heat.
 May in Algiers sees an average high temperature up 23Â°C, an average low of 12Â°C, around ten hours of beautiful sunshine and only a few showers.
 The Mediterranean waters remain a bit cool at 18Â°C, but this is not unbearable and would certainly be refreshing.

 In the summer wind generally comes from the east and northeast, while in the winter they usually come from the west and northwest.
-As a result the northeast of Algeria receives the highest rainfall and the north-facing areas on the Tell Atlas Mountains receive a great deal more rain than south-facing areas, due to a rain shadow effect.
-The entire area is fertile; the more arid southern slopes still manage to support basic agriculture.
-Precipitation carried by the wind is almost exhausted by the time it reaches the south edge of the Tell Atlas.
-Temperature always decreases with increasing altitude and the highest parts of the mountains are much cooler, often receiving snow in winter months.
+As a result, the northeast of Algeria receives the highest rainfall and the north-facing areas on the Tell Atlas Mountains receive a great deal more rain than south-facing areas, due to a rain shadow effect.
+The entire area is fertile; the arider southern slopes still manage to support basic agriculture.
+Precipitation carried by the wind is almost exhausted by the time it reaches the southern edge of the Tell Atlas.
+The temperature always decreases with increasing altitude and the highest parts of the mountains are much cooler, often receiving snow in winter months.
 In the east of Algeria and to the west in Morocco, the Tell Atlas meets the Saharan Atlas, enclosing an area of high plateaus called âHauts Plateauxâ or âPlateau of the Chottsâ.

 The plateauâs aridity can be attributed to the rain shadow created by the Tell Atlas to the north.
 However, the area is less arid than it might be if not for the Saharan Atlas to the south.
 The Saharan Atlas acts as a barrier to the even harsher, hotter, drier weather found in the desert.
 While the sirocco does sometimes get past in the summer, the Atlas Mountains do a sterling job of both creating the desert and protecting the coastal regions of Algeria from the extremes of the desert.